SaverioNapolitano/oop-python/Notes.md

 Iterable: object that can produce an iterator.

-If I try to call the next() method on an iterable I get a TypeError.
+If I try to call the next() method on iterable, I get a TypeError.

 Like Java, Python allows the conversion between data structures (for instance, construct a list from a string).